manuelstofer/pflock/Readme.md

 ![Pfock](https://raw.github.com/manuelstofer/pflock/master/resources/pflock.jpg)

-Pflock is a [component](http://github.com/component/) for binding data to a input fields, content editables etc.
+Pflock is a [component](http://github.com/component/) for binding data to input fields, content editables etc.

 It works in both directions.
 When the data changes Pflock